Stuycs-K/project03-final-9-serryl-scanduram/DEVLOG.md

 ### 2024-01-03 - Came up with technical details together
 Set up our files and started on the proposal.
 Started looking back through old labs (semaphores and signals)

+### 2024-01-04 - Started working on signals
+Added sighandler file and function to double check when ctrl-c is pressed whether user wants to exit, then exit if user inputs "y".

 ## Player 2 Margaux

 ### 2024-01-02 - Brainstormed ideas for project